 The Consolidated Plan (ConPlan) is a planning document that provides a five-year strategy, housing needs discussion, and market analysis to address the housing needs of Hawaii's citizens through the State's administration of the HOME Investment Partnerships (HOME), National Housing Trust Fund (HTF), and Housing Opportunities for Persons with acquired immunodeficiency syndrome (AIDS) (HOPWA) programs.
 The ConPlan ensures that jurisdictions receiving federal assistance plan for the housing and related needs of low- and moderate-income families to improve the availability and affordability of decent, safe, and sanitary housing in suitable living environments.
 The City and County of Honolulu (the City) is an entitlement jurisdiction and is required to prepare its own Consolidated Plan.
-The State's ConPlan focuses its HOME and HOPWA funds in the counties of Hawaii, Kauai, and Maui; HTF funds are used to serve those counties as well as the City.
+The State's ConPlan focuses its HOME and HOPWA funds in Hawaii, Kauai, and Maui counties; HTF funds are used to serve the City in addition to the neighbor island counties.

 The Annual Action Plan (AAP) identifies the objectives targeted to address priority needs for the program year.
-It is also an application for funds under the U.S. Department of Housing and Urban Development's (HUD) HOME, HTF, and HOPWA formula grant programs.
+It is also an application for funds under the United States (US) Department of Housing and Urban Development's (HUD) HOME, HTF, and HOPWA formula grant programs.

 The HOME and HTF programs are administered by the Hawaii Housing Finance and Development Corporation (HHFDC), and the HOPWA program is administered by the Homeless Programs Office (HPO) of the Department of Human Services' (DHS) Benefits, Employment and Support Services Division (DHS-BESSD).
-DHS has formally declined the PY2024 Emergency Solutions Grant (ESG) funding in favor the neighbor island counties or the City managing the funds directly.
-DHS' letter of decline to HUD for PY2024 ESG funds is attached as "ESG Exhibit A." DHS will continue to seek guidance from HUD to transition administrative responsibilities of the HOPWA program to an alternative entity.
+DHS has formally declined the PY2024 Emergency Solutions Grant (ESG) funding in favor of having the neighbor island counties manage the funds directly.
+DHS' letter of decline to HUD for Program Year 2024 (PY2024) ESG funds is attached as "ESG Exhibit A." DHS will continue to seek guidance from HUD to transition administrative responsibilities of the HOPWA program to an alternative entity.

-Development of the PY2024 (i.e., July 1, 2024, through June 30, 2025) AAP involved consultation with government housing agencies and each jurisdiction's continuum of care planning groups, working group meetings with public- and private-service providers, public hearings to solicit input on housing needs and priorities, and the publication of notices in a newspaper of general circulation and on HHFDC's website to solicit public comments on the draft AAP.
+Development of the PY2024 (i.e., July 1, 2024, through June 30, 2025) AAP involved consultation with government housing agencies and each jurisdiction's Continuum of Care (CoC) planning group, working group meetings with public- and private-service providers, public hearings to solicit input on housing needs and priorities, and the publication of notices in a newspaper of general circulation and on HHFDC's website to solicit public comments on the draft AAP.